ReazonGd/takesGround/readme.md

 npm i
 node .
 ```
-To play I VERY recomended you to run it in vsCode. if not, game look weird and hard to see.
+To play I VERY recomended you to run it in vsCode, or any terminal that support emojis. if not, game look weird and hard to see.

 # Last Word